komuw/smpp_server_docker/README.md

+# About
-# docker image for SMPP simulator from http://www.seleniumsoftware.com/
+docker image for SMPP simulator from http://www.seleniumsoftware.com/

 # usage